 However, if you just train at the gym casually, then I would recommend that you focus on creatine first.

-There is no denying that a well-chosen creatine and pre-workout supplement can improve your workouts a lot and bring you closer to your goals.
+A well-chosen pre-workout supplement with creatine can improve your workouts a lot and bring you closer to your goals.